Signing a lease

 3. Passport

-Similarly, the lessor may ask to see a future lessee’s passport to confirm their identity.
+Similarly, the lessor may ask to see a prospective lessee’s passport to confirm their identity.
 However, the lessor may not collect the information contained in the passport, nor make a copy of it.

 Evaluation of a prospective lessee’s rental file does not require information about their job, salary, employer’s name and contact information or number of years of employment.
 The same is true for their vehicle’s make, colour or licence plate number, and the contact information of their financial institution.
 The lessee may not be required to provide a void cheque.